szkristof2h/myriad/Readme.md

 ## Roadmap (mostly in order of importance)
  1. Implement facebook and twitter social login
  2. Add option to embed youtube videos
- 1. Fix the css mess ~~and make the site responsive~~ (current plan is to gradually change from PostCSS to CSS-in-JS)
+ 1. Fix the css mess (currently in the process of refactoring components to use CSS-in-JS)
  2. Make tags better and creating some kind of browsing component
  2. Create better loader component(s) to use with suspense
  3. Implement unit testing
  4. Experiment with webpack for better performance

 ## Known issues
- 1. ~~The site is not responsive yet, and is currently only working good for 1366*768 resolutions~~
- 2. Some pages are really slow to load: investigate what causes the performance issues
+ 1. Some pages are really slow to load: investigate what causes the performance issues